catalyst-cooperative/pudl-data-release/README.md

 Generally these tests include:
 * Ensuring that there are no entirely NULL columns.
 This often happens due to a bad merge between dataframes when there's a misnamed column.
-* Make sure that tables have the expected number of records, to +/- 10%.
+* Make sure that tables have the expected number of records, to within a few percent.
 * Ensure that tables do not contain duplicate records within specified subsets of columns that should serve as unique keys.
 * For reported values that have a physically constrained valid range of values